Approach

 The Compliance Trap

 Most AI governance efforts in portfolio companies follow the same pattern.
-A regulatory concern surfaces—the EU AI Act, state-level AI legislation, or a board member reading headlines about AI liability.
-The response is reactive: the general counsel drafts an "Acceptable Use Policy" for AI tools, IT restricts which models employees can access, and someone creates a slide for the next board meeting confirming that "AI governance is in place."
-This is governance theater.
+A regulatory concern surfaces: the EU AI Act, state-level AI legislation, or a board member reading headlines about AI liability.
+The response is reactive.
+The general counsel drafts an "Acceptable Use Policy."
+IT restricts which models employees can access.
+Someone creates a slide for the next board meeting saying "AI governance is in place."
+This is theater.

 The policy sits in a shared drive.
-No one references it when making actual decisions about AI deployment.
-The restrictions frustrate the teams trying to implement throughput-multiplying AI workflows because every new use case requires a one-off approval from someone who doesn't understand the technology.
-Meanwhile, employees quietly adopt generic AI tools on personal devices, creating exactly the shadow AI exposure the policy was supposed to prevent.
+Nobody references it when making real decisions.
+The restrictions frustrate the teams trying to build throughput-multiplying AI workflows because every new use case needs a one-off approval from someone who does not understand the technology.
+Meanwhile, employees quietly use generic AI tools on personal devices, creating exactly the shadow AI exposure the policy was supposed to prevent.

-The compliance trap has a specific cost: it makes AI governance adversarial.
-Teams learn to work around governance rather than through it.
-The framework becomes an obstacle to value creation rather than an enabler of it.
-And when something actually goes wrong—a data leak, a biased output that reaches a client, a regulatory inquiry—the checkbox policy provides no meaningful protection because it was never operationalized in the first place.
+The compliance trap has a specific cost.
+It makes AI governance adversarial.
+Teams learn to work around the framework instead of through it.
+Governance becomes an obstacle to value creation, not a help.
+And when something actually goes wrong (a data leak, a biased output that reaches a client, a regulatory inquiry), the checkbox policy provides no real protection because it was never put into practice.

 Three Layers of Effective AI Governance

-Governance that actually works operates at three distinct layers, each serving a different function and a different audience.
+Governance that works operates at three layers.
+Each serves a different function and a different audience.

 Strategic Governance: The Board Layer.
 This is where AI governance connects to enterprise value.
-The board needs to understand three things: what AI initiatives are underway, what risks they carry, and what value they're expected to create.
-The board doesn't need to approve every model deployment.
-It needs a quarterly AI dashboard that shows initiative status, risk classifications, and performance against EBITDA-linked targets.
-Strategic governance establishes risk appetite—which categories of AI use are encouraged, which require elevated review, and which are prohibited.
-A portfolio company in healthcare will draw these lines differently than one in logistics.
+The board needs to understand three things: what AI initiatives are running, what risks they carry, and what value they are expected to create.
+The board does not need to approve every model deployment.
+It needs a quarterly AI dashboard showing initiative status, risk classifications, and performance against EBITDA-linked targets.
+Strategic governance sets risk appetite: which AI uses are encouraged, which require elevated review, and which are prohibited.
+A healthcare portfolio company will draw these lines differently than a logistics one.
 The board's job is to set the boundaries, not patrol them.

 Operational Governance: The Management Layer.
-This is where most governance frameworks either over-engineer or under-deliver.
-Operational governance is the decision-making process for AI deployment: who can approve a new AI use case, what criteria determine risk level, and what review is required at each tier.
-The most effective model we've seen uses a three-tier classification.
-Tier 1 (low risk) covers internal productivity tools—summarization, document drafting, data formatting—where the output is always reviewed by a human before use.
-These require no special approval beyond basic training.
-Tier 2 (moderate risk) covers customer-facing or decision-influencing applications—pricing recommendations, risk scoring, automated reporting.
-These require documented testing, a named owner, and periodic audit.
-Tier 3 (high risk) covers applications where AI output directly drives consequential decisions without human review—automated trading signals, regulatory filings, clinical recommendations.
-These require formal risk assessment, external validation, and board-level awareness.
+This is where most frameworks either over-engineer or under-deliver.
+Operational governance is the decision process for AI deployment: who can approve a new use case, what determines the risk level, and what review is required at each tier.
+The best model we have seen uses three tiers.
+Tier 1 (low risk) covers internal productivity tools (summarization, drafting, data formatting) where a human always reviews the output before use.
+These need no special approval beyond basic training.
+Tier 2 (moderate risk) covers customer-facing or decision-influencing applications: pricing recommendations, risk scoring, automated reporting.
+These need documented testing, a named owner, and periodic audit.
+Tier 3 (high risk) covers applications where AI output drives consequential decisions without human review, such as automated trading signals, regulatory filings, or clinical recommendations.
+These need formal risk assessment, external validation, and board-level awareness.

 Technical Governance: The Architecture Layer.
-This layer addresses how AI systems are built and deployed.
-Zero-retention architecture, access controls, model versioning, output logging, and data lineage all live here.
-Technical governance shouldn't be a separate document—it should be embedded in the engineering standards and infrastructure choices made during AI system design.
-If the governance requirements aren't reflected in the actual architecture, they're aspirational, not operational.
+This layer is about how AI systems are built and deployed.
+Data that is never stored, access controls, model versioning, output logging, and data lineage all live here.
+Technical governance should not be a separate document.
+It should be built into the engineering standards and infrastructure choices made during AI system design.
+If the governance rules are not in the actual architecture, they are aspirational, not operational.

 Building the Governance Stack: A Practical Framework

-For PE-backed companies, governance needs to be fast to implement, light enough to not slow operations, and robust enough to survive regulatory scrutiny.
-Here's what the minimum viable governance stack looks like in practice.
+For PE-backed companies, governance needs to be fast to set up, light enough to not slow operations, and tough enough to survive regulatory scrutiny.
+Here is what the minimum viable stack looks like.

 1. AI Use Case Registry.
-Every AI application in production or development gets a single-page entry: what it does, what data it accesses, who owns it, what risk tier it falls into, and when it was last reviewed.
-This isn't bureaucracy—it's visibility.
+Every AI application in production or development gets a single-page entry: what it does, what data it uses, who owns it, what risk tier it is in, and when it was last reviewed.
+This is not bureaucracy.
+It is visibility.
 Most portfolio companies we work with cannot answer the basic question "Where are we using AI?" with any confidence.
 The registry fixes that in a week.
-It also provides the raw material for board reporting, regulatory responses, and due diligence readiness in the event of an exit.
+It also gives you the raw material for board reporting, regulatory responses, and due diligence readiness at exit.

 2. Risk-Tiered Approval Process.
-Map every use case to one of three tiers using objective criteria: Does the output reach customers?
+Map every use case to one of three tiers using clear criteria.
+Does the output reach customers?
 Does it influence financial decisions?
 Does it process personal data?
 Could a failure cause regulatory exposure?
-The tier determines the approval pathway.
-Tier 1 moves fast—department head approval and basic training verification.
-Tier 2 requires a brief risk assessment from a designated AI governance lead (this can be a part-time role, often the CTO or head of data).
-Tier 3 triggers a formal review that includes legal, the portfolio company board, and potentially external advisors.
+The tier sets the approval path.
+Tier 1 moves fast: department head approval and basic training check.
+Tier 2 requires a brief risk assessment from a designated AI governance lead (often the CTO or head of data, as a part-time role).
+Tier 3 triggers a formal review that includes legal, the portfolio company board, and sometimes external advisors.

 3. Incident Response Protocol.
 When an AI system produces harmful, inaccurate, or biased output, what happens?
-Define the escalation path before the incident occurs.
+Define the escalation path before the incident.
 Who is notified?
-What's the timeline for assessment?
+What is the timeline for assessment?
 When does the system get taken offline?
 How is the board informed?
-Most organizations handle their first AI incident through improvisation.
-That's the moment when governance theater collapses.
-A one-page incident protocol—tested through a tabletop exercise—is worth more than a hundred pages of policy.
+Most organizations handle their first AI incident by improvising.
+That is the moment governance theater collapses.
+A one-page protocol, tested in a tabletop exercise, is worth more than a hundred pages of policy.

 4. Quarterly Governance Review.
-Governance isn't static.
-New AI capabilities emerge monthly.
-Use cases evolve.
+Governance is not static.
+New AI capabilities show up monthly.
+Use cases change.
 Regulations change.
-A quarterly review cycle ensures the registry is current, risk classifications remain appropriate, and the board has an accurate picture.
-This review also surfaces the friction points—where governance is blocking legitimate innovation, and where it needs to be tightened.
+A quarterly review keeps the registry current, risk classifications appropriate, and the board informed.
+It also surfaces friction: where governance is blocking real work, and where it needs to tighten.
 Without this feedback loop, governance either calcifies into bureaucracy or erodes into irrelevance.

 The Board-Level Conversation

-Portfolio company boards—especially those with PE representation—struggle with AI governance because it falls between existing committee mandates.
-It's not purely a technology issue (audit committee), not purely a risk issue (risk committee), and not purely a strategy issue (full board).
-The result is that AI governance becomes everyone's concern and no one's responsibility.
+Portfolio company boards, especially those with PE representation, struggle with AI governance because it falls between existing committees.
+It is not purely a technology issue (audit committee), not purely a risk issue (risk committee), and not purely a strategy issue (full board).
+So AI governance becomes everyone's concern and nobody's responsibility.

-The most effective approach we've seen is a standing AI agenda item in quarterly board meetings, structured around four questions.
-First, what new AI use cases have been deployed or are in development?
-Second, have any Tier 2 or Tier 3 risk classifications changed?
-Third, what's the performance of deployed AI against business objectives?
-Fourth, are there any incidents, near-misses, or emerging regulatory developments that require board attention?
-This takes fifteen minutes per quarter.
-It gives directors fiduciary comfort, provides the operating partner with visibility, and creates a record of board-level oversight that is increasingly valuable for regulatory compliance and exit readiness.
+The best approach we have seen is a standing AI agenda item in quarterly board meetings, structured around four questions.
+What new AI use cases have been deployed or are in development?
+Have any Tier 2 or Tier 3 risk classifications changed?
+How is deployed AI performing against business objectives?
+Are there any incidents, near-misses, or new regulations that need board attention?
+This takes 15 minutes a quarter.
+It gives directors fiduciary comfort, gives the operating partner visibility, and creates a record of oversight that is increasingly valuable for regulatory compliance and exit readiness.

-Avoid the trap of making AI governance a board-level decision bottleneck.
+Avoid making AI governance a board-level bottleneck.
 The board sets appetite and monitors.
 Management decides and executes.
 If the board is approving individual AI tools, the framework is broken.
-Behavioral dynamics matter here: boards that feel informed and in control are more likely to support ambitious AI agendas.
-Boards that feel surprised by AI developments will instinctively restrict them.
+How people behave matters here: boards that feel informed and in control support ambitious AI agendas.
+Boards that feel surprised by AI developments instinctively restrict them.

 Governance as Competitive Advantage

-Here's where governance moves from defensive to offensive.
-A portfolio company with a documented, operational AI governance framework has a measurable advantage at exit.
-Acquirers are increasingly evaluating AI readiness as a dimension of due diligence.
-A company that can produce an AI use case registry, demonstrate a tiered risk framework, and show board-level oversight history presents a fundamentally different risk profile than one that has AI deployed with no governance paper trail.
+Here is where governance goes from defensive to offensive.
+A portfolio company with a documented, working AI governance framework has a real advantage at exit.
+Acquirers are increasingly evaluating AI readiness as part of due diligence.
+A company that can produce an AI use case registry, show a tiered risk framework, and demonstrate board-level oversight has a very different risk profile than one that has AI deployed with no paper trail.

 This matters for valuation.
 Regulatory risk is a discount.
-Demonstrated governance is a premium—or at minimum, it removes a discount that would otherwise apply.
+Demonstrated governance is a premium, or at least removes a discount that would otherwise apply.
 As AI regulation accelerates globally, the gap between governed and ungoverned AI operations will widen.
-Firms that establish governance now are building an asset, not bearing a cost.
+Firms that set up governance now are building an asset, not bearing a cost.

-More immediately, governance accelerates internal AI adoption.
-When the approval pathway is clear, teams don't wait for permission—they follow the process and move.
-When the risk tiers are defined, managers don't escalate everything to the C-suite—they make decisions at the appropriate level.
+More immediately, governance speeds up internal AI adoption.
+When the approval path is clear, teams do not wait for permission.
+They follow the process and move.
+When risk tiers are defined, managers do not escalate everything to the C-suite.
+They decide at the right level.
 When the incident protocol exists, teams deploy with confidence instead of hesitation.
-The paradox of governance is that structure creates speed.
-The firms that resist governance in the name of agility end up slower, because every AI decision becomes a bespoke negotiation.
+Structure creates speed.
+Firms that resist governance in the name of agility end up slower, because every AI decision becomes a one-off negotiation.

-AI governance in portfolio companies doesn't need to be heavy, expensive, or slow.
+AI governance in portfolio companies does not need to be heavy, expensive, or slow.
 It needs to be real.
-A use case registry, a tiered approval process, an incident protocol, and a quarterly board review—these four elements, implemented properly, provide more protection than any policy document and more acceleration than any governance-free approach.
-The firms building these frameworks today are positioning their portfolio companies for both regulatory resilience and premium exits.
-The ones still treating governance as a checkbox are accumulating a liability they'll discover at the worst possible time: during diligence.
+A use case registry, a tiered approval process, an incident protocol, and a quarterly board review.
+Done properly, these four elements give you more protection than any policy document and more speed than any governance-free approach.
+The firms building this today are setting their portfolio companies up for regulatory resilience and premium exits.
+The ones treating governance as a checkbox are building a liability they will find at the worst possible time: during diligence.

 Part of Our Framework

-AI governance design is a core component of our approach to responsible, high-impact AI implementation.
-Learn more in our High-Stakes AI Blueprint.
+AI governance design is a core part of our approach to responsible, high-impact AI.
+See how it fits into our High-Stakes AI Blueprint for portfolio governance.

 Need an AI governance framework for your portfolio?

-Explore our strategic consulting services for governance design and implementation, or see how we've helped PE firms build operational AI frameworks in our case studies.
+Explore our Board Intelligence Autopilot for governance design and portfolio oversight, or see how we've helped PE firms build operational AI frameworks in our case studies.

 Schedule Consultation